 - More than 12 months of age– feed two to three times per day.

-Be Aware to not to overfeed them.
-As, excess of everything is bad.
+Be Aware of not to overfeed them.
+As excess of everything is bad.
 Overfeeding the discus may cause health problems and water pollution.

 What should I feed them?